Danny Farquhar: Tampa Bay Rays

 On November 5, 2015, the Mariners traded Farquhar, Brad Miller, and Logan Morrison to the Tampa Bay Rays for Nate Karns, C. J. Riefenhauser, and Boog Powell.

-On April 23, 2016, Farquhar was sent down to the Durham Bulls of the Class AAA International League.
-He was recalled on May 14, but was designated for assignment the next day, and was back with Durham on the 16th.
-On June 25, Farquhar was sent back up to the Rays, on the 26th, one day later, he was sent back down to Durham, on the 27th, he was called back up to the Rays.
+On April 23, 2016, Farquhar was sent down to the Durham Bulls of the Triple-A International League.
+He was recalled on May 14, but was designated for assignment the next day and was back with Durham on May 16.
+On June 25, he was back with the Rays, but one day later, he was sent down again to Durham.
+After one day, on June 27, he was called back up to the Rays.

 This time Farquhar made it 8 days before his July 5 demotion back to Durham.
-On August 6, Farquhar was called back up to the Rays, this was his final transaction of the season.
-He finished the season with a 3.06 ERA in 35 games (35 1/3 innings) and 46 strikeouts.
+On August 6, he was called back up to the Rays, his final move of the season.
+He finished the season with a 3.06 ERA and 46 strikeouts in 35 games (35 1/3 innings) for the Rays.
 Farquhar was designated for assignment on June 29, 2017.
 He cleared waivers and was assigned to Durham.
 The Rays released him on July 20.

 Chicago White Sox

 On July 24, 2017, Farquhar signed a minor league contract with the Chicago White Sox.
+His contract was purchased by the White Sox on August 19.

+Astros sign stealing

-His contract was purchased by the White Sox on August 19, 2017.
-In a game on September 22, 2017 against the Houston Astros, Farquhar made a pitching appearance in the 8th inning against Astros hitter Evan Gattis.
+In a game on September 21, 2017, against the Houston Astros, Farquhar made a pitching appearance in the 8th inning against Astros hitter Evan Gattis.
 During the at bat, Farquhar noticed banging from within the Astros dugout every time the catcher called for any pitch other than a fastball.
-Eventually, Farquhar and catcher Kevan Smith made a mound visit because of it and afterwards Gattis was struck out after a pitch without a sign was called.
-This incident would become part of the investigation of the Houston Astros sign stealing scandal.
+Eventually, he and catcher Kevan Smith made a mound visit because of it and afterwards Gattis was struck out after a pitch without a sign being called.
+The incident would become part of the investigation of the Houston Astros sign stealing scandal.

 2018 brain hemorrhage

 On April 20, 2018, after pitching in relief in the sixth inning in a game against the Houston Astros, Farquhar collapsed in the dugout.
 Witnesses saw him go into the White Sox's dugout and vomit before losing consciousness.
 Farquhar was carried out by ambulance and taken to Rush University Medical Center.
-Teammates said they were shocked because they did not "notice any signs that Farquhar might have been sick".
-After further testing, doctors revealed Farquhar suffered from a brain hemorrhage, which was caused from a ruptured brain aneurysm.
-On May 7, 2018, Farquhar was discharged from the hospital.
+Teammates said they were shocked because they did not "notice any signs that Farquhar might have been sick."
+After further testing, doctors revealed Farquhar suffered from a brain hemorrhage which was caused by a ruptured brain aneurysm.
+On May 7, Farquhar was discharged from the hospital.
 Despite being ruled out for the rest of the 2018 season, Demetrius Klee Lopes and other doctors expected him to make a full recovery and pitch again.
-On June 1, 2018, he had recovered enough to throw the ceremonial first pitch for the White Sox's game against the Milwaukee Brewers.
-Farquhar elected free agency following the 2018 season.
+On June 1, he had recovered enough to throw the ceremonial first pitch for the White Sox's game against the Milwaukee Brewers.
+On October 26, Farquhar was removed from the 40-man roster and sent outright to Triple-A. He elected for free agency after the 2018 season.